vivax3794/error_mancer/README.md

 - **Simplified Error Wrapper Enums**: This crate aims to make defining trivial error wrapper enums much easier and more convenient.
 - **Enforcing Error Restrictions**: It aims to allow you to enforce error restrictions on `anyhow::Result` and similar `Result` types.
 - **Compatibility with `thiserror`**: This crate does **not** aim to replace `thiserror` or similar libraries.
 Instead, it encourages using them in tandem to define errors for use with `error_mancer`.

-## Summary

-`error_mancer` is a powerful yet simple tool for developers who want a more structured approach to error handling, particularly when working with complex traits or generic error types.
-By keeping error definitions close to their corresponding methods, it streamlines code management and enforces error consistency.